Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_4/README.md

-In this section of the tutorial, a non-AXI RTL IP called “wave_gen_v1_0” that has previously been packaged with IP Packager will be added to the IPI Canvas with independent external IO connectivity (no connection to CIPS or the NoC).
+In this section of the tutorial, a non-AXI RTL IP called “wave_gen_v1_0” that has previously been packaged with IP Packager will be added to the IP integrator  Canvas with independent external IO connectivity (no connection to CIPS or the NoC).
 This packaged IP is provided with the tutorial files under the sub-directory “/custom_ip_repo”.
 Further information on the packaging flow for this IP can be found in ***UG1119 Lab 4***.